 Creating the audience

 Simply select restaurants in the area of your location and create an audience of visitors to those locations over the past 90 days.
 Using the Olive Garden example, we selected Carraba’s Italian Grill, Outback Steakhouse and Texas Roadhouse as establishments to target.
 Our audience was about 18,000 devices.
-Check it out.

 Get Creative with CTAs